 The bull petroglyphs do not spread beyond it, with the exception of a single display near the base of the mountain.
 It gives the impression that the bull worship arose suddenly and only briefly at this location and it is unclear why it would happen here.

-The Saudis confirm that the petroglyphs date back to between 3,000 BC and 1,500 BC, a timeframe that is very broad, but certainly compatible with the Exodus account.
+In Al-Bid’ (History and Archaeology), Saudi archaeologists confirm that the petroglyphs date back to between 3,000 B.C. and 1,500 B.C., with those dates being a relative estimate.
+This timeframe is very broad but certainly compatible with the Exodus account.
 A close reading of the Biblical text indicates that a non-Israelite origin of the petroglyphs is also compatible with the text, if that is indeed the case.

 The Style of Worship